Bassquake/FreeSynd/README.md

 Project files are in:
 ```
+\FreeSynd
     \platform
         \android <-- Open in this folder in Android Studio
         \windows <-- Open the solution file in here for Visual Studio
 ```

 > [!IMPORTANT]